mayrd/ytmusic-desktop/README.md

 # ytmusic-desktop
-UNOFFICIAL: Enjoy YouTube Music as a desktop application which you can control with your media keys.
+UNOFFICIAL: YouTube Music as a desktop application which you can control with your media keys.

 ## Usage
 When you start the app, it opens music.youtube.com.
 In order to use it properly, login with your Google account.